Ensembles

 University Singers

 While comprised primarily of musicians from the College of Music, the University Singers welcomes artists of every academic discipline with a love and capacity for choral singing.
-Led by Dr. Kristina Caswell MacMullen, the ensemble explores a wide variety of repertoire within the context of concept-driven artistry.
-Many performances involve the practice of Choregie, a fusion of extra-musical meaning and physical movement.
-In addition to a robust performance schedule throughout the year, the University Singers combine with the UNT Grand Chorus to present extended works with orchestra every spring.
+The ensemble explores a variety of repertoire to push the boundaries of what a choral ensemble can do.
+In addition to a robust performance schedule throughout the year, the University Singers become a member of the UNT Grand Chorus to present extended works with orchestra every spring.
 Recent performances include Verdi's Requiem and Mendelssohn’s Elijah.
 Auditions are held during the week prior to the first week of classes in August.

 Conducting Associate: